lancedb/lancedb/docs/src/basic.md

 ## How to delete rows from a table

 Use the `delete()` method on tables to delete rows from a table.
-To choose which rows to delete, you provide a filter that matches on the metadata columns.
+To choose which rows to delete, provide a filter that matches on the metadata columns.
-This can delete any number of rows that match the filter provided.
+This can delete any number of rows that match the filter.

 === "Python"
       ```python